Provides patterns for creating robust, accessible forms in Python web frameworks using Bootstrap.

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use this skill when building or refining forms and validation flows for Flask or FastAPI applications using Bootstrap 5 and server-rendered templates.
-Covers labels, layout, sticky values, field errors, validation summaries, confirmation flows, and accessible business-style forms.About this skill
+Covers labels, layout, sticky values, field errors, validation summaries, confirmation flows, and accessible business-style forms.Key capabilities

 Forms and Validation Skill